AfletTheMan/Flickster/README.md

 <img src=https://i.imgur.com/JR6LBzs.gif width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
-The challenge of getting every class made to connect to one another was a challenge and it's all thanks to Android Studio for it's amazing bug-fix suggestions that I even came to the state I am now.
-So much was shot in the dark for this one and I felt like I only learned where things can be found in Android Studio more than how to build an app.
-This had to be one of my most confusing developments.
+Getting every class made to connect to one another was a challenge and it's all thanks to Android Studio that I even came to the state I am now.
+I am happy with the end result and I feel like I can improve upon future projects from what I learned.
 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing